pytorch/audio/README.md

 By default in OSX and Linux, torchaudio uses SoX as a backend to load and save files.
-The backend can be changed to [SoundFile](https://pysoundfile.readthedocs.io/en/latest/) using the following, if installed.
+The backend can be changed to [SoundFile](https://pysoundfile.readthedocs.io/en/latest/) using the following.
+See [SoundFile](https://pysoundfile.readthedocs.io/en/latest/) for installation instructions.

 ```python
 import torchaudio